 - (i) Black people - (ii) Black people who are youth - (iii) Black people who are women - (iv) Black people with disabilities - (v) Black people living in rural or underdeveloped areas or townships - (vi) Cooperatives which are 51% owned by Black people - (vii)Black people who are military veterans - 5.15.
 Any combination of designated groups stipulated in Regulation 4 (c) may be applied in a tender or request for quotation. - 5.16.
-Where an organ of state elects to apply subcontracting as a prequalification, tenders or requests for quotation must be advertised with a clear condition that potential tenderers would be prequalified based on meeting subcontracting condition of tender or request for quotation.
-A tender must be advertised with a clear condition for prequalification. - 5.17.
+Where an institution decides to apply subcontracting as a prequalification criterion in terms of regulation 4(1)(c), the institution may not advertise a tender with a condition to subcontract above the minimum 30% prescribed by legislation as there is no authority for any institution to compel service providers to subcontract above the minimum prescribed threshold by making this a prequalification criterion or condition of tender.
+However, the bidder may, by choice, elect to subcontract above the prescribed minimum of 30%, or the successful service provider may by choice, through contractual arrangements, increase the subcontracting percentage to above 30%. - 5.17.
+Where an organ of state elects to apply subcontracting as a prequalification criterion, tenders or requests for quotation must be advertised with a clear condition that potential tenderers would be prequalified based on meeting subcontracting condition of tender or request for quotation.
+A tender must be advertised with a clear condition for pregualification. - 5.18.
 Conditions of tender must clearly specify that it is the responsibility of the tenderer to select competent subcontractors that meet all requirements of the tender so that their tender is not jeopardized by the subcontractor when evaluated.
-Tenderers are responsible for all due diligence on their subcontractors. - 5.18.
-Tenders or requests for quotation must be evaluated in terms of the evaluation criteria stipulated in the tender or request for quotation documentation: - (a) Evaluation for mandatory criteria - (b) Evaluation in terms of local production and content if part of the tender - (c) Evaluation for Prequalification criteria - (d) Evaluation in terms of Functionality if part of the tender - (e) Evaluation in terms of 80/20 or 90/10 preference point system. - 5.19.
+Tenderers are responsible for all due diligence on their subcontractors. - 5.19.
+Tenders or requests for quotation must be evaluated in terms of the evaluation criteria stipulated in the tender or request for quotation documentation: - (a) Evaluation for mandatory criteria - (b) Evaluation in terms of local production and content if part of the tender - (c) Evaluation for Prequalification criteria - (d) Evaluation in terms of Functionality if part of the tender - (e) Evaluation in terms of 80/20 or 90/10 preference point system. - 5.20.
 Note that all tender evaluations must form part of the report of the Bid Evaluation Committee to Bid Adjudication Committee and Accounting Officer/ Accounting Authority.
-(Whichever is applicable) - 5.20.
+(Whichever is applicable) - 5.21.
 Institutions may not subcontract in such a way that there is no incentive for contractors and subcontractors to conduct business.